A Unified Framework for Online Trip Destination Prediction: Introduction

 \section{Introduction}

 In today's society almost all newly produced cars are equipped with some sort of built-in navigation system using GPS-based data.
-Consequently, new research areas has emerged in data analytics for transport systems due to the large amount of geospatial data being shared over cellular networks.
-One such area is future route and destination prediction, which has been heavily focused on in the last decade.
-Being able to accurately predict the future location and/or route of a vehicle has some obvious advantages for individual vehicles, e.g. avoiding traffic congestion, estimating travel time and electric range, etc. For the same reason, it can also be beneficial for the Traffic Management Centers (TMC) to better estimate future traffic situations.
-Other applications may include any Location-Based Services (LBS), e.g. personalized advertising.
+Consequently, new research areas have emerged in data analytics for transport systems due to the large amount of geospatial data being shared over cellular networks.
+One such area is future route and destination prediction, which has been considerably focused on in the last decade.
+Being able to accurately predict the future location and/or route of a vehicle has some obvious advantages for individual vehicles, e.g., avoiding traffic congestion, estimating travel time and electric range, improved personalization and adaptation, etc. For the same reason, it can also be beneficial for the Traffic Management Centers (TMC) to better estimate future traffic situations.

-To the best of our knowledge, \cite{ashbrook2003using} is one of the first works on the topic of predicting user destination from historical GPS-data.
-Their model can be split into two parts: (i) clustering the raw GPS-points into candidate destination, (ii) using a Markov model with the candidate locations as states to predict the next destination.
-This methodology, wherein the candidate locations are first found from historical GPS-logs and later used in a graphical model (some variants of Markov models) has since been adopted by a number of subsequent works \cite{simmons2006learning,alvarez2010trip,panahandeh2017driver,zong2019trip}.